ThierrySans/CSCD27/tutorials/08/README.md

 6. For all types of attack, how long would it take to:

-    - brute-force 1 password for m users
+    - brute-force 1 password for n users
     - brute-force m passwords for 1 user
     - brute force m passwords for n users